Ronald Collet Norman: Biography

 Norman was the son of Frederick Norman of the Norman family, long prominent in banking.
 He was educated at Trinity College, Cambridge (MA 1901).

 In March 1900, he was appointed an assistant private secretary (unpaid) to the (Conservative) Under-Secretary of State for War, George Wyndham.

 In 1907 he was elected to the London County Council as a Municipal Reformer.
-From 1918-1919 he served as chairman and was an Alderman of the council from 1922-1934.
+From 1918 to 1919 he served as chairman and was an alderman of the council from 1922 to 1934.
 He served as the vice-chairman of the National Trust during the 1930s, but he declined the chairmanship, because he was not "a great landowner".
 He placed the Trust's finance committee on a more professional footing; it subsequently fell to his son Mark Norman to chair that committee through the difficult economic circumstances of the 1970s.
 From 1933 to 1935 he served as vice-chairman of the BBC, and was chairman from 1935 to April, 1939.